-Donley’s is serving as construction manager at risk for the 1,083-car structure located at the pharmaceutical company’s corporate research center in Gaithersburg, Maryland.
+Donley’s served as construction manager at risk for the 1,083-car structure located at the pharmaceutical company’s corporate research center, Medimmune C1 Parking Deck, in Gaithersburg, Maryland.
 Construction began in the summer of 2016 and was completed in August of 2017.

-Serving as Construction Manager, Donley’s LLC expanded the Howard Community College’s East parking deck.
+Serving as Construction Manager, Donley’s LLC led the Howard Community College’s East Parking Deck Expansion.
 The 260,000 sq. ft. expansion provides additional, and much needed, parking for 750 vehicles.
 This project was completed January of 2017.

 DESMAN Associates was the designer for this project; a frequent collaborator of Donley’s.

 Donley’s completed the design/build for the North Bethesda Conference Center Parking Structure & Roadway Improvements in 2018.
 The new cast-in-place concrete parking structure accommodates 650 cars, located behind the existing conference center and hotel.
 Donley’s worked with design architect Ayers Saint Gross, parking consultant Walker Parking Consultant, and structural engineer Hope Furrer Associates on the project.

 The site of this new parking deck for the Universities at Shady Grove, part of the University System of Maryland, occupies a strategic corner of the USG campus.
 As such, the parking structure has been carefully placed on this constrained site so that it allows a significant foreground towards the prominent intersection, while using a portion of the existing campus entrance for the vehicular entrance to the first level.
 The siting also provides ample room along the southern and northern façades for site improvements and landscaping.